Bush Brothers and Company: Incorporation and expansion (1922–1935)

 In 1922, A.J.
-Bush took out a $945 loan on his life insurance policy and used his bank line of credit to incorporate his business.
+Bush took out a US$945 loan on his life insurance policy and used his bank line of credit to incorporate his business.
 Bush Brothers & Company was incorporated in June 1922, and Fred Bush, A.J.'s oldest son, was named president.
-(Fred was also a director of the National Canners Association, the primary industry trade group for canning companies.)
+Fred was also a director of the National Canners Association, the primary industry trade group for canning companies.

-The company's canning operations originally began with laborious, manual processes, then expanded with steam-powered engines, and eventually evolved into electric-powered factory machinery.
+The company's canning operations originally began with laborious, manual processes, then expanded with steam-powered engines, eventually using electric-powered factory machinery.

 During the 1920s, Bush Brothers & Company began expanding its operations to include products other than tomatoes.
 The company constructed a small canning factory in Clinton, Tennessee, in 1923, and began canning both tomatoes and peaches in 1924.
 In 1928 the company expanded into corn and hominy, and leased the Smith Brothers & Company's Oak Grove corn processing plant just outside Dandridge, Tennessee.
 In 1930, Bush Brothers opened a new plant in LaFollette, Tennessee, where it processed blueberries in addition to tomatoes.

 As the company continued to grow, the original cannery in Chestnut Hill became insufficient to meet its needs.
 Bush Brothers constructed a new building nearby in 1929, which became the company's main canning facilities for many years.

 In 1933, Bush Brothers began offering pork and beans, canned under its Chestnut Hill label.
 The success of their product led to a contract with Armour and Company and to a wide array of canned meats.
 The company also started up a canning line for Tony Dog and Cat Food, which it continued to sell until the 1980s.

-By 1935, Bush Brothers were seeing significant expansion and were highlighted in newspaper articles for canning ten million cans of vegetables a year, operating 2000 acres of company-owned farmland, and contracting with 500 farmers to supply vegetables.
+By 1935, Bush Brothers were seeing significant expansion and were highlighted in newspaper articles for producing ten million cans of vegetables a year, operating 2,000 acres of company-owned farmland, and contracting with 500 farmers to supply vegetables.

 Properties lost to Tennessee Valley Authority (1942–1948)

 In 1942, the Tennessee Valley Authority (TVA) announced the closing of the Douglas Dam floodgates within the year.
 The end result would be the flooding of the French Broad River bottom, where Bush Brothers had a number of farms.
 After several months of negotiation, Bush Brothers & Company agreed to sell seven prime tracts of their farmland to the TVA, as well as the Oak Grove Canning Plant.

 In October 1944, Bush Brothers attempted to offset some of their farmland loss by purchasing the Blytheville Canning Company in Arkansas.
 However, the plant was in bad shape and struggled during its first four years of Bush ownership.
-Claude Bush moved to Arkansas in 1948 to oversee the facilities and eventually managed to turn it into a profitable business.
+Claude Bush moved to Arkansas in 1948 to oversee the facilities, and eventually managed to make it profitable.